 To see if you qualify to buy a home with zero down and low out-of-pocket expense, click here and complete a short form.

-Many home shoppers are surprised that they not only qualify, but initial homeownership costs are much lower than they expected.
+Many home shoppers are surprised that they not only qualify, but that initial homeownership costs are much lower than they expected.